 Most of what the media is reporting about the epidemic is incorrect.
 Ebola is not airborne.
 It is transmitted by close contact with blood and bodily fluids and secretions.
 This is why Ebola is spreading in developing regions in Western Africa that have inadequate healthcare.

-Buddhini Samarasinghe and I speak with virology expert Professor Vincent Racaniello and Infectious Disease Epidemiologist Dr Tara C. Smith.
+I co-dhosted this Science on Goolge+ event where we spoke with virology expert Professor Vincent Racaniello and Infectious Disease Epidemiologist Dr Tara C. Smith.
 They talk about what Ebola is, how it’s transmitted, how the current epidemic might be contained, and we also talk about some of of the media-driven misconceptions about the virus.
 We discuss why an outbreak in developed nations is unlikely and we cover the socio-economic factors sustaining the epidemic in poorer nations.

 Vincent is a professor of virology at the University of Columbia and is a fantastic science communicator.
 Tara is an epidemiologist at Kent State University who has written numerous articles debunking some of the myths surrounding Ebola.